Program Integrity: About 340 B Program Audits of Covered Entities

 - HRSA regional auditors forward preliminary findings to OPA for review.

-- Once an audit report is finalized by OPA, the findings and the entity’s response will be summarized on the OPA public website.
+- Once an audit report is finalized by OPA, the findings and any associated corrective action will be summarized on the OPA public website.